Category Archives: Kitchen Layout

 photographed by Krister Engström, styled by Livindeco, sold via Kvarteret Mäkleri

-Full-Size Appliances and Floor to Ceiling Tiles
+Full-Size Appliances and Floor-to-Ceiling Tiles

 The undermount sink provides a larger usable area on the countertops, something that is both pleasing to the eye and practical.